About The Sea Monkey Project

 SY Sea Monkey - 41ft Morgan Out Island.
 Our mobile home, office and sanctuary.

 As part of Sydney and Indi’s project based learning, we created The Sea Monkey Project.
-Through much research and many conversations with locals throughout South East Asia, we came up with the idea of building plastic recycle machines using the Precious Plastic open source blueprints and set these up in towns and villages throughout South East Asia.
+Through much research and many conversations with locals throughout South East Asia, we came up with the idea of building plastic recycling machines, and to set these up in towns and villages to help local people deal responsibility with their own plastic waste.

 Our goal is to create cottage industries using the plastics that would usually end up in the ocean.
 These cottage industries will not only provide an income from sales of products but cleans up the local environment and also will help educate locals on reducing the amount of single use plastics.